mponce0/Visualize.CRAN.Downloads/README.md

 The display of the moving estimators can be turned off, including the `"noMovingAvgs"` flag;
 and the shaded regions can be avoided using the `"noConfBands"` flag.

+Two more "fixed" averages are presented in the main plot, indicating the average number of downloads for the package in the last two "units" of time, eg last month and last week, or last six-months and last month, etc.

 ![Example of the static plot generated for the *ehelp* package](man/figures/DWNLDS_ehelp.png)

 ### Summary of options